South Coast Walks & Historical Sites

 Due to the ongoing COVID-19 pandemic, we may unfortunately need to withdraw a tour that is currently confirmed to operate and we therefore reserve the right to cancel your booking.
 We would always do our utmost to give you plenty of notice should we have to do this.
 Selected elements of this tour, including local attractions and restaurants, may change at late notice.
 Please ensure you have valid insurance cover before you travel.

-Depart London (Gatwick) to Las Vegas.
+We fly to Las Vegas.
 The flight time is approximately 10 hours.
-The transfer time is relatively short and depending on traffic should not take much time to reach our hotel where we overnight.
+The transfer time is relatively short and depending on traffic it should not take much time to reach our hotel where we overnight.

 This morning we make our way to Springdale where we stay for two nights.
 The journey takes about 3hrs, not including the stops we will make along the way.
 En route, we stop at Snow Canyon State Park for lunch which features a canyon carved from the red and white Navajo sandstone in the Red Mountains.